 How To Clean and Maintain a Garbage Disposal Like a Pro

-If you’ve got a garbage disposal unit in your sink, you might notice that it sometimes smells.
-Or maybe it’s making a loud grinding noise, or just not working as efficiently.
-Cleaning and maintaining your garbage disposal is important to keep it working properly.
-A properly cleaned garbage disposal can last for years!
-Follow these tips from our cleaning Pros to get the most out of your garbage disposal.
+If you’ve got a garbage disposal in your sink, you may notice it sometimes smells, makes a loud grinding noise, or just isn’t working efficiently.
+Cleaning and maintaining it is important to keep it running properly — a well-maintained disposal can last for years.
+Follow these tips from our cleaning Pros to get the most out of yours.

-1. Small bits of food can cling to the sides of the garbage disposal and these can serve as a breeding ground for bacteria.
+1. Small bits of food cling to the sides and become a breeding ground for bacteria.

-2. Mold and mildew can both grow in garbage disposals that aren’t properly cleaned and maintained.
+2. Mold and mildew can grow in disposals that aren’t properly cleaned.

-3. If your disposal isn’t clean, you could end up with an infestation of drain flies, which are similar to fruit flies and can be difficult to eliminate.
+3. A dirty disposal can lead to an infestation of drain flies, which are similar to fruit flies and hard to eliminate.

-An improperly cleaned drain can serve as a resting spot for multiple pathogens and pests, so it’s essential to make cleaning it part of your regular housekeeping routine.
+An improperly cleaned drain can harbor multiple pathogens and pests, so make cleaning it part of your regular routine.

-If you’ve never considered cleaning your garbage disposal, you’re not alone.
-After all, it’s in your sink.
-Doesn’t it get washed every day?
-But how clean your garbage disposal depends on what you put down it.
-Your garbage disposal’s name is a little misleading.
-You can’t throw just anything down the sink.
-Some foods could clog the machine, while others can cause damage to the pipes and wastewater.
-Here are some common things you can and can’t put down a garbage disposal.
+If you’ve never thought about cleaning your disposal, you’re not alone — it’s in your sink, so doesn’t it get washed every day?
+How clean it stays depends on what you put down it.
+The name is a little misleading: you can’t throw just anything down the sink.
+Some foods clog the machine, others damage the pipes.
+Here’s what you can and can’t put down a garbage disposal.

 CAN GO DOWN GARBAGE DISPOSAL